RND-NONAGON-KEYWARRIORS/Jenga-tron-Robotic-Arm-Assisted-Jenga/README.md

 <b>Step 3.
 Initialize Objects and Variables:</b><br>

-<bullet>Initialize the driver library for  color sensor (Adafruit_TCS34725).
+*Initialize the driver library for  color sensor (Adafruit_TCS34725).<br>
-<bullet>Create the five servo motor objects (servo1, servo2, servo3, servo4, servo5).
+*Create the five servo motor objects (servo1, servo2, servo3, servo4, servo5).<br>
-<bullet>Set pin values for LED Lights(redled1, greenled1,  blueled1) as integers
+*Set pin values for LED Lights(redled1, greenled1,  blueled1) as integers<br>
-<bullet>Set pin values for Robot Arm Servos (base, firstservo, secondservo, end effector, platform) as integers
+*Set pin values for Robot Arm Servos (base, firstservo, secondservo, end effector, platform) as integers<br>
-<bullet>Initialize color values(redval, greenval,  blueval) as integers and set all to 0
+*Initialize color values(redval, greenval,  blueval) as integers and set all to 0<br>
-<bullet>Initialize variables (rotate, maxstacknotif, start, revolute, slightmove) as integers and set all  to 0
+*Initialize variables (rotate, maxstacknotif, start, revolute, slightmove) as integers and set all  to 0<br>
-<bullet>Initialize placeangle as integer
+*Initialize placeangle as integer<br>
-<bullet>Initialize checkpoints (redcheckpoint,greencheckpoints, bluecheckpoints) as integers and set all to 1
+*Initialize checkpoints (redcheckpoint,greencheckpoints, bluecheckpoints) as integers and set all to 1<br>

 <b>Step 4.
 Setup Function:</b><br>

-<bullet>Initialize the color sensor integration time and gain.
+*Initialize the color sensor integration time and gain.<br>
-<bullet>Initialize the Blynk authentication token with Wi-Fi credentials
+*Initialize the Blynk authentication token with Wi-Fi credentials<br>
-<bullet>Connect to the Wi-Fi network and start Blynk (Blynk.begin).
+*Connect to the Wi-Fi network and start Blynk (Blynk.begin).<br>
-<bullet>Attach the servos to their respective pins (servo1.attach, servo2.attach, servo3.attach, servo4.attach, servo5.attach).
+*Attach the servos to their respective pins (servo1.attach, servo2.attach, servo3.attach, servo4.attach, servo5.attach).<br>
-<bullet>Set pinMode for LEds(redled1, greenled1, blueled1) as OUTPUT
+*Set pinMode for LEds(redled1, greenled1, blueled1) as OUTPUT<br>
-<bullet>Set the LEDs to HIGH to turn off LEDs.
+*Set the LEDs to HIGH to turn off LEDs.<br>

 <b>Step 5.
 Increment Function:</b><br>

-<bullet>Control the rotation of servo5 (platform) for slight and big movements by:
+*Control the rotation of servo5 (platform) for slight and big movements by:<br>
-<bullet>Performing a function(smallmoveincrement)  to increment the servo position for slight movements
+>*Performing a function(smallmoveincrement)  to increment the servo position for slight movements *Performing a function(bigmoveincrement) to increment the servo position for big movements<br>
-<bullet>Performing a function(bigmoveincrement) to increment the servo position for big movements
+*Performing a function(bigrotatefirst) to rotate the servo slightly to a specific angle<br>
-<bullet>Performing a function(bigrotatefirst) to rotate the servo slightly to a specific angle
+*Performing a function(biggggrotatefirst) to rotate the servo to a considerable  specific amount of angle.<br>
-<bullet>Performing a function(biggggrotatefirst) to rotate the servo to a considerable  specific amount of angle.
+>
-<bullet>Define and get the parameter  from the virtual  buttons (V4, V5, V6) for red, blue, and green respectively of the Blynk app or website.
+*Define and get the parameter  from the virtual  buttons (V4, V5, V6) for red, blue, and green respectively of the Blynk app or website.<br>

 <b>Step 6.
 Drop angle  Function:</b><br>

-<bullet>Initialize  increments for the placeangle of servo2 and servo4 based on their value
+*Initialize  increments for the placeangle of servo2 and servo4 based on their value<br>
-<bullet>Initialize default position function to set servo1 to 90 degrees, servo2 to 10 degrees, servo3 to 0 degrees, and servo4 to 0 degrees.
+*Initialize default position function to set servo1 to 90 degrees, servo2 to 10 degrees, servo3 to 0 degrees, and servo4 to 0 degrees.<br>

 <b>Step 7.
 Loop Function:</b><br>

-<bullet>Call Blynk.run() to handle Blynk-related tasks.
+*Call Blynk.run() to handle Blynk-related tasks.<br>
-<bullet>Get the RGB values from the color sensor and check for the dominant color (red, green, or blue).
+*Get the RGB values from the color sensor and check for the dominant color (red, green, or blue).<br>
-<bullet>Increment the respective color counter (redval, greenval, blueval) based on the dominant color detected.
+*Increment the respective color counter (redval, greenval, blueval) based on the dominant color detected.<br>
-<bullet>If a specific number of color button presses, for instance (redval == 1) is reached, perform a series of actions based on the checkpoint for that color (redcheckpoint, greencheckpoint, bluecheckpoint).
-This includes moving the robotic arm to specific positions, rotating servos, and adjusting angles before placing the object.
+*If a specific number of color button presses, for instance (redval == 1) is reached, perform a series of actions based on the checkpoint for that color (redcheckpoint, greencheckpoint, bluecheckpoint).
+This includes moving the robotic arm to specific positions, rotating servos, and adjusting angles before placing the object.<br>
-<bullet>Check if the maximum stack notification is reached:
+*Check if the maximum stack notification is reached:<br>
-<bullet>If the maximum stack notification (maxstacknotif >= 5) is reached, flash the LEDs as an alert.
+>*If the maximum stack notification (maxstacknotif >= 5) is reached, flash the LEDs as an alert.<br>

 <b>Step 8.
 End:</b><br>